R03 Grant Writing Groups

 Why: The NIH R03 grant awards are designed to assist investigators will obtaining pilot data, including development of methods, surveys, etc. and/or collect results to demonstrate the feasibility of a proposed research investigation, need for successful develop their research program as an independent investigator.
 The R03 grant is an investigator-initiated research proposal that is limited in duration (typically 1 or 2 years), award amount, and is non-renewable.
 The NIH Institutes and Centers will often provide support for R03 awards in a targeted research area in order to support the development of innovative research ideas.

 In addition to feedback from the members of their R03 writing group, participants are strongly encouraged to obtain feedback from colleagues, mentors, and content experts on their grant proposal.
 Whenever possible, participants should interact with their potential NIH Program Officer at their targeted funding agency well in advance of the submission deadline.
-We strong encourage participants to utilize the excellent Pre-Award Services offered by the Office of Research and Graduate Education in the Health Sciences Center and other specialized services of the WVCTSI that are relevant to their proposal.

 Who should consider applying: Faculty appointed as Assistant Professor, Associate Professor, Clinical Specialty Fellows, Research Assistant/Associate Professors and Postdocs interested in clinical and/or translational research careers.